 The program information below is for academic year 2020-2021.
 We are dedicated to helping you prepare for an impactful career in education by offering powerful learning experiences and field-based opportunities that will develop critical professional skills.
 We encourage you learn more about our reimagined Master's in Education.

 American education needs strong, reform-minded, idealistic leaders who are committed to equity and excellence in our schools.
-In the EPM program, you will join a diverse cohort of experienced educators and activists training to be system-level leaders in federal and state government, national non-profits, policy think tanks, and school districts nationwide.
+In the Education Policy and Management (EPM) Program, you will join a diverse cohort of experienced educators and activists training to be system-level leaders in federal and state government, national nonprofits, policy think tanks, and school districts nationwide.
 Effective education reform closes achievement gaps, promotes inclusiveness, and enables all children to acquire the knowledge and skills to thrive in the 21st century.
 EPM will give you the organizational leadership skills and policy background to build education systems that provide the greatest good for the greatest number of students.